JohnTerragnoli/ECE281_Lab2_real/README.md

 ![alt tag](https://raw.github.com/JohnTerragnoli/ECE281_Lab2_real/master/full%20adder%20Sout%20Logic.PNG "Sum Logic Calculations")

 Note: The exact direction for how to perform these steps to arrive at a logic equation from a truth table can be seen in lab1.
-The link to such general directions is here:
+The link to such general directions is here: https://raw.github.com/JohnTerragnoli/ECE281_Lab1/master/README.md under the K Map and Boolean Simplification Sections

 Based off of these equations, the final schematic of the Full adder was made, shown below.
 ![alt tag](https://raw.github.com/JohnTerragnoli/ECE281_Lab2_real/master/Full%20Adder%20Schematic.JPG "Full Adder Schematic")